matias-kovero/AWiB/2-Functions/README.md

-# _**Watson Assistant Lab 2**_: Integrating RPA with Watson Assistant
+# _**Watson Assistant Lab 2**_: Integrating Business Automation Workflow (BAW) with Watson Assistant
 In this lab we're going to show how you can extend your chatbot with a IBM Business Automation Workflow environment and Robotic Process Automation using _**IBM Cloud Functions**_.

 In practical terms, we'll build another _**Watson Assistant**_ _intent_, that allows the user to submit a new address information.
-When we pick up this _intent_, we'll ask the user for the new address, feed the input text through the RPA and return a response based on the success of the address change.
+When we pick up this _intent_, we'll ask the user for the new address, feed the input text through the BAW and then RPA (Robotic Process Automation) and return a response based on the success of the address change.

 ## Requirements
 - IBM Cloud account